-The information contained herein is to be used as a guide and reference for servicing Hudson Motor Cars.
+The information contained herein is to be used as a guide and reference for are shown in their respective positions. servicing Hudson Motor Cars.

-A group index and an alphabetical index is placed in the front of the manual for easy reference and each section is self-contained.
+A group index and an alphabetical index is placed in the front of the manual for easy reference and each is found to be essential to good workmansection is self-contained.